MBBS in Uzbekistan 2026–27

 For your Uzbekistan MBBS degree to be valid in India, five NMC conditions must be met:

-Your university must be on NMC's official approved list (nmc.org.in).
-For Uzbekistan specifically, this is CRITICAL — the NMC list is growing rapidly and status must be verified per university, per intake year.
+Your university must meet the FMGL-2021 criteria (nmc.org.in).
+For Uzbekistan specifically, this is CRITICAL - two Uzbek universities carry an NMC alert, so check each one individually per university, per intake year.
 A.J Trust verifies NMC status for every recommended institution before counselling students.

 WDOMS Listing

 Your university must appear in the World Directory of Medical Schools (wdoms.org).
-All NMC-approved Uzbek universities are WDOMS-listed — confirm independently at wdoms.org using your university name.
+All WDOMS-listed Uzbek universities are WDOMS-listed - confirm independently at wdoms.org using your university name.

 English-Medium Instruction

 The entire MBBS must be taught in English for international students.
-All NMC-approved Uzbek universities offer dedicated English-medium streams.
+All WDOMS-listed Uzbek universities offer dedicated English-medium streams.
 Verify with your specific university that the English-medium batch is properly structured and documented.

 Valid NEET Score at Admission